-Aparavi’s CMO, Victoria Grey, VP of Business Development, Jonathan Calmes, and GigaOm’s Senior Data Storage Analyst, Enrico Signoretti, recently co-presented a webinar about how the right data management practices and intelligent archives can boost the value of data and make it reusable for new applications.
+Aparavi’s CMO, Victoria Grey, VP of Business Development, Jonathan Calmes, and GigaOm’s Senior Data Storage Analyst, Enrico Signoretti, recently co-presented a webinar about how the right digital transformation data analytics management practices and intelligent archives can boost the value of data and make it reusable for new applications.
 Topics included:

 - Understanding data growth and diversity

 - Transforming a liability into an asset with classification and search

 - How to build efficient intelligent archives for data reusability

 - Applications that can benefit from data reusability